Looking for you next great read? See what the Newfields librarians are reading and loving this month…

 The narrator walks us through the mystery with regular asides that break the fourth wall to explain the mechanics of a good mystery story, following the classic rules outlined by Ronald Knox in 1929.

 I listened to the audiobook and really enjoyed having the narrator speak directly to me.

 Recommended for fans of cozy mysteries, “Knives Out,” and The Word is Murder.

-This book is coming soon to our library collection.
+This book is available in our Mystery/Thriller collection.
 Also available to download on the Libby app.